akshitagupta15june/Phiz-X/README.md

 Project Mentor [Akshita Gupta](https://github.com/akshitagupta15june)

 Despite the availability of a variety of open source face recognition algorithms, there are no ready-made solutions which can be implemented directly.
-This project demonstrates all kinds of algorithms and various operations that can be implemented on a frontal face.
+This project have demonstrated a kind of algorithm and an operation that can be implemented on a frontal face.
 The available algorithms process only high-resolution static shots and perform sufficiently well.

 ### Requirements 👇